 There are some brokers that provide additional insurance because they have private insurance (e.g.: eToro through Lloyd's, among the US brokers Charles Schwab and Ally have similar setups), which means that you have an extra legitimacy net above the regulatory.
 It's worth checking it out when you're choosing your broker.

 Additional "nice to have" legitimacy features

 The subsequent bullet points are rather supplementary, “nice to have” features.
 Ticking them definitely adds to the legitimacy of an online broker, but not having them is not necessarily a big red flag.

 It's a good sign that Barclays has a banking background, what can be considered as a legitimacy net.
 Even if it's not required by law that a struggling broker must be saved by its parent bank, in most cases you can count on this happening, so a banking parent is another layer of security.

 Broker listed on stock exchange

-Barclays is listed on the following stock exchange: London Stock Exchange, under Barclay's PLC "BARC"; New York Stock Exchange: "BCS"; SIX Swiss Exchange: "BARC", which is a good sign for reliability.
+Barclays is listed on the following stock exchange: London Stock Exchange, under Barclay's PLC "BARC"; New York Stock Exchange: "BCS"; SIX Swiss Exchange: "BARC", which is a good sign for legitimacy.

 Why is being listed on the stock market useful?
 For two reasons: